shidec/resize101/README.md

 ```

 ### 3. Resize image
-This is the most flexible, you can request any image size
+This is the most flexible, you can request any image size.
+It use GD library on your PHP server.

 Test url : https://yourdomain/resize/resize_image.php/brown/700
+JSON example for LINE Messaging API:
 ```java
 {
   "type": "imagemap",